 To do this, we are outlining a few children’s products that are common burn hazards and how to avoid them.

 - Pajamas: Children’s pajamas must meet federal safety standards for flame resistance and must be tight fitting.
 Recalls occur when products, such as these Zulily Children’s Pajamas, violate these standards.
-Use the kidsindanger.org mobile site or while out shopping or CPSC.gov from home to check for product recalls of this sort.
+Use CPSC.gov or www.SaferProducts.gov to check for product recalls of this sort.

 - Battery-powered toys: There are a wide range of toys that can pose burn hazards.
 However, there are certain types that are more likely to pose a risk.
 Some toys with batteries or internal circuit boards can quickly overheat and cause burn injuries.
 The Peg Perego Ride-On Vehicle pictured above was recently recalled.
 The circuit board occasionally failed, causing batteries to overheat, which could then burn the children riding it.
 To see if your toy has been recalled for burn and/ or fire hazards, visit CPSC.gov